-Qualifying, certifying, and credentialing are the essential steps, led by an Authority Having Jurisdiction (AHJ) - in our specific case, ARES® - that helps ensure that personnel deploying or receiving assignments in the field have the knowledge, experience, training, and capability to perform the duties of their assigned roles.
+Qualifying, certifying, and credentialing are the essential steps, led by an Authority Having Jurisdiction (AHJ) - in our specific case, ARES[®] - that helps ensure that personnel deploying have the knowledge, experience, training, and capability to perform the duties of their assigned roles.
 These steps help to ensure that personnel across the nation are prepared to perform their incident responsibilities based on criteria that are standard nationwide.
 ARES participants serving other partner agencies will likely be required to work within the criteria established by those other AHJs.